Yandex Cloud

 If garbage collection takes much time:

-• Make sure you have enough memory allocated to the executor.
+• Make sure the executor has enough memory allocated.

 • Configure the garbage collector manually.
-To learn how to do this, see the Apache Spark documentation.
+Check out this Apache Spark guide.

 Checking persisted RDDsChecking persisted RDDs